 5. Frugal Living – Make More Room for Your Money

-If there is one single way to massively improve your money situation and achieve financial freedom, it’s increasing how much money you save.
+If there is one way to improve your money situation and achieve financial freedom, it is to increase how much money you save.
 And if there’s one way to increase how well you save, it’s thinking like a saver.

-Savers do everything they can to maximize the value they get out of every dollar they spend.
-In other words, they minimize the number of dollars they need to spend.
+Savers do everything they can to maximize their value out of every dollar they spend.
 Keeping expenses as lean as possible is the key to making room to save more.
 And when it comes to an abundant life with money, there is no better defense against problems or fuel for goals than a strong saving muscle.

 Minimalists and essentialists build up their strength to say “no” to items and activities that aren’t fulfilling them.
-Minimalists save the resource of physical space for items they love and use.
-Essentialists save the resource of time for activities they love and that support their goals.
-The exact same is true for good savers and the resource of capital.
-They build up their strength to say “no” to certain expenses, in order to save their funds and accomplish goals that move them forward.
+Minimalists save the resource of physical space for things they love and use.
+Essentialists save time for activities they love and that support their goals.
+The same is true for good savers and the resource of capital.
+They build up their strength to say “no” to certain expenses to save their funds and accomplish goals that move them forward.

-Practice walking away from expenses that are not useful and that will not bring you lasting joy.
-Make room in your budget to build the future you want.
+Practice walking away from expenses that are not useful and will not bring you lasting joy.
+Instead, make room in your budget to build the future you want.

 Try it out!